Chart Color Schemes

 Wareemba is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Wareemba is around 1,556.
-This reflects an increase of 37 people since the 2021 Census, which reported a population of 1,519.
-The change is inferred from AreaSearch's estimate of the resident population at 1,552 as of June 2024, based on ABS ERP data and validated new addresses.
-This results in a density ratio of 4,862 persons per square kilometer, placing Wareemba in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 75% to Wareemba's population growth during recent periods.
+As of November 2025, the estimated population of the Wareemba statistical area (Lv2) is around 1,541 people.
+This figure reflects an increase from the 2021 Census total of 1,519 people, marking a rise of approximately 22 individuals or 1.4%.
+The recent resident population estimate of 1,536 by AreaSearch, following examination of the June 2024 ABS ERP data release and validation of additional addresses since the Census date, supports this growth trend.
+This results in a high population density ratio of 4,815 persons per square kilometer, placing Wareemba (SA2) within the top 10% of national locations assessed by AreaSearch.
+Overseas migration has been the primary driver for population growth in the area, contributing roughly 75.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population